-From 1 April 2018, the Company assesses on a forward-looking basis the ECL for debt instruments (including loans) measured at AC and FVOCI and with the exposure arising from loan commitments and financial guarantee contracts.
+From 1 April 2019, the Company assesses on a forward-looking basis the ECL for debt instruments (including loans) measured at AC and FVOCI and with the exposure arising from loan commitments and financial guarantee contracts.
 The Company measures ECL and recognises credit loss allowance at each reporting date.
 The measurement of ECL reflects: (i) an unbiased and probability weighted amount that is determined by evaluating a range of possible outcomes, (ii) time value of money and (iii) all reasonable and supportable information that is available without undue cost and effort at the end of each reporting period about past events, current conditions and forecasts of future conditions.

-The carrying amount of the financial assets is reduced through the use of an allowance account, and the amount of the loss is recognised in the statement of profit or loss and other comprehensive income within "net impairment losses on financial and contract assets.
-Subsequent recoveries of amounts for which loss allowance was previously recognised are credited against the same line item.
+The carrying amount of the financial assets is reduced through the use of an allowance account, and the amount of the loss is recognised in the statement of profit or loss and other comprehensive income within "net impairment losses on financial and contract assets".

 Debt instruments measured at AC are presented in the statement of financial position net of the allowance for ECL.

-For all other financial assets that are subject to impairment under IFRS 9, the Company applies general approach - three stage model for impairment.
-The Company applies a three-stage model for impairment, based on changes in credit quality since initial recognition.
+For all other financial assets that are subject to impairment under IFRS 9, the Company applies the general approach - three stage model for impairment, based on changes in credit quality since initial recognition.
 A financial instrument that is not credit-impaired on initial recognition is classified in Stage 1.